Coolong Reserve has always been a great park and playground for both younger kids and older ones – it’s a Hills classic. Here’s why.

 We particularly love this park on sunny days in Autumn and Winter when the entire area is bathed in sunshine and lovely and warm.

-The tracks incorporates pedestrian crossings, stop signs and roundabouts.
+In mid 2018 The Hills Shire Council added a learn-to-ride track next to the playground – such a fabulous addition!
+The track incorporates pedestrian crossings, stop signs and roundabouts.
 It isn’t large but is great for learners, young children and scooter riders.

-Playground details: The park isn’t fenced but it’s set back quite a distance from the road.
-There are BBQ facilities, plenty of parking and lots of room to kick a ball and ride a bike if your child wants to branch out from the learn-to-ride section.
-The flooring under the playground is bark so wear enclosed shoes.
-There is a toilet (with a baby change table) located just across the carpark near the netball courts.
-The netball courts are also a great place for kids to take their bike/scooter for a spin.
+Additional details: The park isn’t fenced but it’s set back quite a distance from the road.
+There are BBQ facilities and plenty of parking.
+There’s a toilet (with a baby change table) located just across the carpark near the netball courts.

 Other articles that might interest you: